How Much Should You Tip Walmart Grocery Delivery?

 While Walmart automatically adds a tip based on your order total, you can edit or remove the tip in the Walmart app or on the website.
 So, how much should you tip Walmart grocery delivery?

 To tip appropriately, consider the distance from Walmart to your home, how large your order is, and how heavy the items are.
 The general recommendation for a grocery delivery tip is at least 10%.
-But if your budget allows, consider increasing your tip to the 15–20% range, especially during the pandemic.
+But if your budget allows, consider increasing your tip to the 15–20% range, especially if you received great service.

 If you’re trying to avoid crowds or dealing with a chaotic schedule, Walmart grocery delivery can save you time!
 With Walmart Grocery, you can order from any device, receive updates on your order, and get your groceries without ever leaving your house.